Planning on towing your caravan, trailer tent or fifth wheeler in Europe post Brexit?

 If you’re planning to travel to the EU without fully comprehensive cover then please contact us, to discuss what is needed.

-You must display a GB sticker on your tow car and caravan or trailer when travelling in an EU country.
+From September 2021, the GB sticker was replaced with a UK one and this must be displayed on your tow car and caravan or trailer when travelling in an EU country.

 International Driving Permit (IDP)